bobbingwide/oik-unloader/readme.txt

 3. oik-loader admin page - oik-loader-mu activated

 == Upgrade Notice ==
+= 0.1.1 =
+Upgrade to avoid problems that may arise at shutdown.

 = 0.1.0 =
 Upgrade for WordPress Multi Site support.